 What is GMAT?
 How Does it Contribute to MBA?

-The Graduate Management Admission Test (GMAT) is a standardised evaluating system used by various Graduate Business Schools around the globe.
+The Graduate Management Admission Test (GMAT) is a standardized evaluating system used by various Graduate Business Schools around the globe.
 The GMAT score screens the applicants with the highest potential to pursue graduation overseas and if the applicant is a good fit for the field.

 The educational institutions offering MBAs have become quite accommodating of people from various fields and backgrounds recently.
 People from various Undergraduate backgrounds may apply for MBA in top Business schools like Harvard Business Schools, INSEAD, etc by taking a GMAT exam.